polar-app/polar-app/docs/NOTES_SHARING_DESIGN.md

 - FIXME: a user should NOT be able to escalate their own permisions.

 - FIXME: how are we going ot do permissions for groups of users like 'accounting...' ?

+- TODO: we need some way to see all the pages in a namespace that have custom permissions ...

 ## To Review